Table of Contents

 Expanded Range

-The most obvious advantage of a double-neck guitar is the expanded tonal range.
+The most apparent advantage of a double-neck guitar is the expanded tonal range.
 Each neck can have a different tuning or set of strings, allowing the player to switch between them instantly.

 This expanded range is particularly beneficial for live performances where a guitarist may need to cover multiple guitar parts without switching instruments.